+This property is 26 years in the making and continues to evolve.
 I designed, landscaped and did the physical work on this garden myself on a very low budget.
-This garden is in its 18th year and continues to evolve.
+This year marks my 20th opening to the public.

 Irene Stone Pearce.